Women and War: Feminist Approaches to War and Violence

 November 11-12, 2022

-* The entire event will be available live via Zoom.
+The entire event will be available live via Zoom.
 Please register below to receive a link.

 British Academy Global Professor of Politics and International Relations, Royal Holloway University of London

 “Kill the Women First?
 Gender and the Impossible Civilian”